Meyer Friedman: Friedman as Type A personality

 Friedman was classic Type A and he often cited this in his lectures, emphasizing that he had two coronary bypass operations at an early age.
-Friedman suffered an angina attack during 1955 when he was age 45 and had the first of two heart failures 10 years later at 55.
+Friedman suffered an angina attack in 1955 when he was 45 years old and had the first of two heart failures 10 years later at age 55.
 As a result of this, Friedman attempted to alter his own type A personality to reduce stress.

 He would observe that the frantic drive in people with this behavior is not always the sign of a successful person.
 "Type A personalities who succeed do so in spite of their impatience and hostility," he said, listing among the more notable Type Bs Winston Churchill, Harry Truman, Gerald Ford and Jimmy Carter.
 In his own case, formulating the theory of Type A behavior was just one of many achievements.
 Friedman contributed important discoveries to the study of gout and cholesterol and helped develop the angiogram.